RandyGaul/cute_framework/README.md

 ## Examples

 Here are a few examples built with Cute.
-They also run in the browser, thanks to emscripten!

 * Snake
 * Blue Armor-Suit Man